Vuochlang/CSE-215-Discrete-Structures-Assignments/README.md

     _ A / B: elements belongs to A but doesn't belongs to B

 # PA2:

 write a program to test Goldbach's Conjecture: the conjecture that any even integer>4 can be written as the sum of two odd primes

+_ The program will ask for a starting even number and how many (even) numbers to test and try to write out all the even numbers as the sum of two primes